zacheller/ctf_tools/README.md

 ## portscan.sh
 Checks for all open ports at an ip address, and then scans known ports deeper, outputting a nmap.txt file in normal format.

+## XOR-files.py
+Accepts a filename and a key as parameters.
+Useful for unencrypting files with known file types.